-bollowing the hugely successful year of 2018 when Whatcom Land Trust protected 3.339 acres with projects like Skookum Creek and Gulbruth Mountain, 2019 was focused on smaller acquisitions stowardship of our protected lands and on a big leadership transition.
+Following the hugely successful year of 2018 when Whatcom Land Trust protected 3,339-acres with projects like Skookum Creek and Galbraith Mountain, 2019 was focused on smaller acquisitions, stewardship of our protected lands and on a big leadership transition.

-After giving the Board bine months' notice, our beloved Executive Director, Rich Bowers retired.

-in February and our long-time Conservation Director, Gabe Epperson, was nired as his successor.
-In his conservation role Gabe Ted the effort to define the Trust's conservation vision for the future.
-He also Ted soled successful projects to protect more than twenty properties including California Creek, Galbraith and Skookum Creek.
-His even-tempered and collaborative leadership style make him a great ht for our organization.
-With Gabe's Teadership the Board is Tooking forward to continued land protection achievements, to building a Stewardship Reserve Fund that will guarantee a source of funding for stewardship into the decades ahead and to the continued coalescing of our staff, Board and volunteers into a gracefully coordinated team to implement our community's vision for a sustainable future.
+After giving the Board nine months' notice, our beloved Executive Director, Rich Bowers retired in February and our long-time Conservation Director, Gabe Epperson, was hired as his successor.
+In his conservation role Gabe led the effort to define the Trust's conservation vision for the future.
+He also led successful projects to protect more than twenty properties including California Creek, Galbraith and Skookum Creek.
+His eventempered and collaborative leadership style make him a great fit for our organization.
+With Gabe's leadership the Board is looking forward to continued land protection achievements, to building a Stewardship Reserve Fund that will guarantee a source of funding for stewardship into the decades ahead and to the continued coalescing of our staff, Board and volunteers into a gracefully coordinated team to implement our community's vision for a sustainable future.

-Gabe began his tenune as Executive Director on February 1, 2020 and almost immediately was faced with the challenge of leading in this strange and anxious time of COVID 19.
+Gabe began his tenure as Executive Director on February 1, 2020 and almost immediately was faced with the challenge of leading in this strange and anxious time of COVID-19.

-We are fortunate to have Gabe's thoughtful, coilaborative pragmatism at the helm in these uncharted waters.
+We are fortunate to have Gabe's thoughtful, collaborative pragmatism at the helm in these uncharted waters.
 The implications of this crisis for your Land Trust are significant.
-Working together, the Board, Gabe and staff will safeguard the restriency and sustainability of the Trust and bonor our core commitments to the lands we hold.
+Working together, the Board, Gabe and staff will safeguard the resiliency and sustainability of the Trust and honor our core commitments to the lands we hold.
 We must maintain the trust and good will of our community.
-We will remain responsive to conservation opportunities as shey arise.
+We will remain responsive to conservation opportunities as they arise.

-Working in collaboration with you, our partners in government, the Eummi Nation and Nooksack Tribe, and many bus nesses, your Trust has set aside more than 24,000 acres of parks and protected forests, river floodplain, stream corndor, sa twater shoreline and rich farmfland.
+Working in collaboration with you, our partners in government, the Lummi Nation and Nooksack Tribe, and many businesses, your Trust has set aside more than 24,000 acres of parks and protected forests, river floodplain, stream corridor, saltwater shoreline and rich farmland.
 What we have created is enduring and important to so many in this precarious season.
-Together we have conserved land to which we can return again and again to be immersed in beauty, to be hourished in body and to be filled in spirit now and for generations to come.
+Together we have conserved land to which we can return again and again to be immersed in beauty, to be nourished in body and to be filled in spirit now and for generations to come.

-We look forward to working with each of you to conserve, protect and steward our shared matural horitage.
+We look forward to working with each of you to conserve, protect and steward our shared natural heritage.